PROGRAMS

 Patient/Pet Support

-To help patients with life-limiting illness keep their beloved pet by their side during their illness.
-Many times these patients do not have the means to care for their pets and they are tragically removed from their homes stripping the patient of the unconditional love and companionship our pets provide.
+Our goal is to allow patients with life-limiting illness to keep their beloved pets by their side.
+Often times these patients do not have the means to care for their pets and they are tragically removed from their homes, stripping the patient of the unconditional love and companionship pets provide.
 Our program (in partnership with Conejo Valley Veterinary Hospital) provides volunteers who will walk the pet, feed the pet, bathe the pet, and offer minor veterinary care and supplies when needed.
 We also help to place the pet in a new/loving home when the owner passes.

 Learn More